-Ryan utilizes his NHL playing and coaching experience, and more to illustrate the importance of creating a HUNRGY team culture.
+Ryan utilizes his NHL playing and coaching experience, and more to illustrate the importance of creating a HUNGRY team culture.
 In his presentations Hungry Wins! & Leading Hungry Teams, Ryan highlights the intrinsic motivators and extrinsic team principles that help teams increase their Hungry spirit for success.

 Why do NHL teams spend more time practicing than playing?
 Because we all know that practice increases performance.
 According to the NTL Institute, people retain 75% of what they learned when they practice.
 Ryan’s unique brand of experiential, interactive training increases fun and retention, putting a new spin on the term, Power Play.